 Eating a healthy and balanced diet helps you feel good, keeps your bones and muscles strong and can prevent long term health conditions.
-New studies show that getting enough vitamin D and calcium can help you avoid a fall and may present serious injury if you do fall.

-- Keeps muscles stronger when you exercise
+- Vitamin D protects against osteoporosis and keeps muscles stronger when you exercise.

-TAKE ACTION: Get enough vitamin D – Take a daily supplement of 1,000 IU (international units) vitamin D3.
+Get enough vitamin D – Take a daily supplement of 1,000 IU (international units) vitamin D3.
 You should not take more than 4,000 IUs/day.
 Vitamin supplements come in several forms.
 You can talk to your doctor, nurse or pharmacist about the best type for you.

 TYPES OF VITAMIN D

 - Multivitamins may include some vitamin D. They often only have 400 IU so you will need to take an additional vitamin D supplement.

 - Liquid vitamin D is easy to use and can be mixed into drinks.

 - Capsulated vitamin D is easier to swallow as they are made out of a gel.